Lower Chest Workout – To Turn Heads On The Beach

 How to perform dips

-Grab dip bars with both your hands.
+Grab dip bars with both hands.
 Pull your shoulders back, so your chest is in front of your shoulders.
 Lean forward as much as you can.

 Don’t allow your shoulders to come up to your ears in the uppermost position.
 Keep your shoulders depressed down the whole time.

 This positioning of your body is crucial if you want to work your chest instead of your triceps and front delts.
-Concentrate on this before you start the movement and correct if necessary during the exercise.
+Concentrate on this before you start the movement and correct it if necessary during the exercise.

 To initiate downward movement lower your body straight down by bending your elbows and leaning a little forward with your upper body.

-Keep on lowering down until the upper portion of your arms are parallel to the ground.
+Keep on lowering down until the upper portion of your arms is parallel to the ground.
 If you are still not strong enough to reach this lowest position, do it to the angle you can handle.
 Keep on progressing and building your strength until you can reach this lowest position.
 This is the lowest position of downward movement.

 Remember to keep leaning forward and do not allow your shoulders to come up to your ears (especially at the highest point of the movement).
 Straighten your elbows to reach the highest point of the movement.